 However, reception conditions are offered by OFII in a specific region where the asylum seeker is required to reside.
 Following the 2018 reform, allocation to a specific region can be conducted even if the applicant is not offered an accommodation place.
-A52 Non-compliance with the requirement to reside in the assigned region entails a termination of reception conditions.
+All Non-compliance with the requirement to reside in the assigned region entails a termination of reception conditions.
 Freedom of movement is therefore restricted to a region defined by OFII.
 In practice, these new measures are only applicable since January 2021 following the publication of a new national reception scheme.
-However, the Ministry of Interior the ensured that this regional assignment would only be applied as long as accommodation is secured.
+However, the Ministry of Interior has ensured that this regional assignment would only be applied as long as accommodation is secured; and this commitment was respected in practice in 2021